Lucky few Bills fans eager to cheer on team from stands - WHIZ News

 ORCHARD PARK, N.Y.
-(AP) — It was just like the pre-coronavirus pandemic days on Saturday morning for Scott Hammond and his son Landon in being among the first to get to their seats before a Buffalo Bills home game.
+(AP) — It was just like the pre-coronavirus pandemic days on Saturday morning for Scott Hammond and his son Landon when they were among the first to get to their seats before a Buffalo Bills home game.

-From having to be screened for COVID-19 to not being able to enjoy tailgating, those were a small price to pay for being the first to attend a Bills home game this season.
+Having to be screened for COVID-19 and not being able to enjoy tailgating were small prices to pay for being the first to attend a Bills home game this season.

-“I almost cried,” said Hammond, of finding out he won some 10 days ago.
+“I almost cried,” said Hammond, of finding out he won tickets some 10 days ago in a lottery.
 “I didn’t think it would be possible this year.
 This is something we’ve done since he was a little boy and we absolutely love it.”

 His 15-year-old son was even more excited upon learning they were going to attend Buffalo’s first home playoff game in 24 years.